How To Pay Off Your Mortgage In 3 Years

 It all started when we purchased our first house in the summer of 2003, right after graduation.
 The goal was to keep costs low, so we purchased a two apartment home to live in the upstairs while renting out the basement apartment.
 I raided my cash savings for the down payment and went all-in on our first house.

-We chose to move as we decided to expand our family, and the two apartment just wouldn’t work for us in terms of space and location.
+We chose to move as we decided to expand our family, and the two apartments just wouldn’t work for us in terms of space and location.
 With that in mind, we built a house in kid friendly subdivision that is zoned for relatively good schools – we still live there today.
 In hindsight, we should have held onto the first property as real estate has appreciated significantly since that time, but as you know, hindsight is 20/20.

 As our careers were advancing, and business income ramping up, we felt confident in our income so we topped up our bi-weekly payments by about 50% in addition to making lump sum payments where possible.
 What also really helped out was that in early 2009, we decided to sell our rental property that netted us around $30k to put against the house.

 All in all, the combination of savings generated from our frugal habits, reasonable mortgage balance for our incomes, increased bi-weekly payments, and putting any lump sums to pay down the house resulted in paying off our house in less than 3 years.
 We are mortgage free in 2010!

-Strategies for Paying Down your Mortgage Faster
+Strategies for Paying Down your Mortgage Faster in Canada

 As previously mentioned, we paid off our mortgage at a fairly rapid pace, here are some of the strategies that we used:

 - Set a Goal – I had a goal to pay off the mortgage before the open term was up which was 3 years.
 What works for me is to set the big goal, and take baby steps towards it.
 The baby steps include some of the tips below.